You Can Get It All

-"You Can Get It All" is the first official single off Bow Wow's seventh album, New Jack City II.
+"You Can Get It All" is the first official single off Bow Wow's sixth album, New Jack City II.
 It features Johntá Austin and contains an intro from Jermaine Dupri.
 The song samples the TLC song "Baby-Baby-Baby".

+The track was the only single for the album to make it on to the original track list for the project.
+The two other singles for New Jack City II ("Marco Polo" and "Big Girls") were added as bonus tracks as part of a Walmart edition of the album.

 Music video

 A music video for "You Can Get It All" has been made.
 It was produced by Jermaine Dupri and was shot in Malibu, California.
 It features Johntá Austin.
 The video was directed by Hype Williams.
+As of March 2024, the music video currently sits at 18 million views on YouTube.